harshil-bodara/harshil-bodara/README.md

 # 👋 Hello, I'm Harshil Bodara,

-I'm a freelance designer and frontend developer with 4 years of experience in creating beautiful, user-friendly, and responsive websites and applications.
+I'm a freelance designer and frontend developer with 4 years of experience in creating beautiful, user-friendly, and responsive websites and backend applications.
 I specialize in designing intuitive user interfaces, creating engaging user experiences, and developing robust frontend solutions using cutting-edge web technologies.

 ## My Skills